devhouda/devhouda/README.md

 # 💫 About Me:
-😎I'm a software developer with a passion for Python, Django and Web Development<br>📬Shoot me an Email or add me on Linkedin
+😎I'm Houda, a dedicated and passionate Full Stack Developer with a strong focus on crafting seamless and engaging frontend experiences.<br>📬Shoot me an Email or add me on Linkedin

 ## 🌐 Socials: